ualibraries/500/README.md

 ## Live reloading

 We're using [Browsersync](https://browsersync.io/) for live reloading.
-Simply create a file named `.env` in your theme root, and add a line of configuration for your port number.
+Create a file named `.env` in the theme root, and add one line of configuration describing the port number for your local development environment.

 Example contents:

 ```
 PORT=8888
 ```

-You should then be able to visit `localhost:3000/path/to/your/site` and have fancy live reloading.
+Browsersync uses port 3000 to proxy the existing content.
+Visit `localhost:3000/path/to/your/site` to see the fancy live reloading.
+Visit `localhost:3001` to see the Browsersync UI.

 ## Learn more